-As an alternative *transfer the stitch on the second needle from the end #2 onto the end needle #1.
-Then transfer the double stitches back onto the second needle from the end #2.
+As an alternative *transfer the stitch on the second needle from end #2 onto end needle #1.
+Then transfer the double stitches back onto the second needle from end #2.
 Put the now empty end needle #1 out of work*.

 Repeat across the row

-Slow, less often used, figure 8 cast off was introduced to my knowledge by Kathleen Kinder.
-It is slower, supposedly has a lot of stretch.
-Bring out the first needle and hand knit a new stitch.
+Slow, less often used, figure 8 cast-off was introduced to my knowledge by Kathleen Kinder.
+It is slower, and supposedly has a lot of stretch.
+Bring out the first needle and hand-knit a new stitch.
 Make that new stitch a bit larger than the ones already on the needle bed.

-Start on carriage side use the transfer tool, inserting it from back to front from left to right, toward the center of the end stitch on that side.
+Start on the carriage side using the transfer tool, inserting it from back to front from left to right, toward the center of the end stitch on that side.
 Swivel the tool clockwise, the tool will now be in front of the gate pegs.